Ghostboat: Plot

-Soon, three aircraft are detected on radar whilst the Scorpion is surfaced.
-The aircraft are Second World War Luftwaffe fighters; Captain Byrnes says in stunned disbelief "This can't be real".
-Travis pulls out a gun and orders Byrnes below.
-The fighters then strafe the boat with gunfire.
-The captain is killed, and Travis takes command.
-Cassidy and Hardy find no bullet damage on the deck or tower from the strafing attack, and conclude that Travis may have shot the captain to preserve the mission.
+Three aircraft detected on radar whilst Scorpion is surfaced are identified as Second World War Luftwaffe fighters.
+Travis pulls out a gun and orders a disbelieving Byrnes below at gunpoint, but Byrnes is killed when the fighters strafe the boat.
+Travis takes command.
+Cassidy and Hardy find no bullet damage on the deck or tower from the strafing attack and conclude Travis may have shot the captain to preserve the mission.

-Travis apparently becomes possessed by the former captain himself.
-The original submarine captain's intent had been to torpedo ships of the German fleet in the then German city of Königsberg, which is now the Soviet city of Kaliningrad.
-Modern Soviet officers detect the incoming hostile vessel, and begin preparations for a nuclear war.
-Hardy manages to get the crew off the boat before it can attack the Soviet fleet, but Travis and the submarine, essentially as one entity, continue the attack.
+Travis apparently becomes possessed by the former captain.
+The original submarine captain's intent had been to torpedo ships of the German fleet in Königsberg harbour 9now the Soviet city of Kaliningrad).
+Modern Soviet officers detect the vessel and begin preparations for a nuclear war.
+Hardy manages to get the crew off the boat before she can attack the Soviet fleet but Travis and the submarine, essentially as one entity, continue the attack.
 Hardy rewires the torpedo control system, causing the torpedoes to explode in the torpedo tubes.
 The explosion kills Travis, and causes the vessel to sink.
 Hardy is shot in the process.
 Hardy dies on his bunk, clutching a picture of his wife as the water engulfs him.

-Six months later, the Soviets find the sunken Scorpion; it looks like it has been decaying for forty years.
+Six months later, the Soviets find the sunken Scorpion and she looks like she has been decaying for forty years.
 Neither Hardy's nor Travis' bodies are found.
 The Soviets close their investigation of the incident.
 British intelligence intercepts the Soviet report, leading British military authorities to also close their files on the case.
 The British Admiral says "There was no Kaliningrad incident; it never happened.
 The Scorpion sank in 1943".